inasafe/inasafe-doc/docs/source/training/test_data.rst

 The files will begin to synchronize with the folder on your computer.
 It may take awhile to download, depending on the speed of your connection.

-**If you are using Linux you can either basically do the same with the exception that you will have to connect to a port (mostly 8888) on your localhost and add the SECRET and the folder to sync to there.**
+.. note:: If you are using Linux the BitTorrent Sync interface will be available in your web browser at http://localhost:8888 after you start the application.

 .. _usingdocker: